 If your household has children grade school age or younger, you are probably concerned about electrical safety.
-Teaching them basic safety rules and safeguarding outlets and other potentially hazardous connections are a good start.
+Teaching them basic safety rules and safeguarding outlets and other potentially hazardous connections is a good start.
 But one of the best ways to encourage a healthy relationship with electricity is to show them how it works.
 Why not involve them in some engaging electrical projects that are both fun and educational?
 We’ve found some easy experiments that anyone can perform at home.

-These two experiments showcase how all matter is made up of atoms: protons (which hold a positive charge), neutrons (no charge) and electrons (which hold a negative charge).
+These two experiments showcase how all matter is made up of atoms: protons (which hold a positive charge), neutrons (no charge), and electrons (which hold a negative charge).
 When the protons and electrons are balanced the atom is not charged.
 When you rub two items together, some electrons will move from one atom to another.
 This will give one item a positive charge – and the other one a negative charge.
 This causes the two of them to attract each other.

 Separate Pepper from Salt

 - Plastic Comb

 - Put some salt and pepper in a small bowl and mix them up.